 Full Estimated Cost of Participation: $6,380 for spring interim 2014

 As part of the application process for this program, you are required to review, sign and submit the "Full Estimated Cost of Participation" worksheet for your program.
 The worksheet includes all of the cost details for your program and is linked from STEP III of the "Apply" section of this guide.

 Check the link for your accommodation for amenities, room size and location.
 Rooms can be extremely small.
 It isn't unusual to have very little space around the bed, shorter beds, only a few inches for a closet pole, tight showers and/or buildings directly outside your window.

-Glyfada - Hotel Emmantina
+Glyfada - Hotel Emmantina (or similar)

 Address: 33 Possidonos Ave, Glyfada, 166 75 Athens: Tel: 011-30-210-898-0683; Fax: 011-30-210-894-8110